 SIDS FAQs: Learning more about Sudden Infant Death Syndrome

-Sudden Infant Death Syndrome (SIDS) causes great concern among new parents, in part because there seems to be no clear reason why these babies dies.
+Sudden Infant Death Syndrome (SIDS) causes great concern among new parents, in part because babies who otherwise seem healthy die suddenly with no clear reason why.
 There are no known ways to prevent SIDS, but there are effective ways to reduce some of the risks.

 What is SIDS?